One major reason most kids lose their teeth or suffer from dental problems at an early age is due to tooth decay.

-Because of this, it is deemed essential to teach your children the importance of brushing their teeth and following oral hygiene routines especially when the first teeth emerge.
+Because of this, it is essential to teach your children the importance of brushing their teeth and following an oral hygiene routine.
+This is especially true when the first teeth emerge.

 Parents should also be strict when it comes to their children’s sugar consumption.
-It is advised to limit their intake of sugary foods and beverages.
+It is critical to limit their intake of sugary foods and beverages.

-In truth, even babies can suffer from tooth decay, and this advances once parents start to allow them to suck on bottles that contain juice or other sugary beverages.
+In truth, even babies can suffer from tooth decay.
+This advances once parents start to allow them to suck on bottles that contain juice or other sugary beverages.

-Even at an early age, it is advised to limit the use of a bottle when your child is drinking such forms of drinks.
+Even at an early age, it is important to limit the use of a bottle when your child is drinking such forms of drinks.

-Do not allow your child to carry a bottle with him or her most of the time, especially during sleep hours.
+Do not allow your child to carry a bottle with him or her most of the time, especially during bedtime.

-Here are some useful guidelines that may help keep your baby’s teeth in good condition:
+Here are some tips to help keep your baby’s teeth in good condition:

-- Using a damp wash cloth, carefully wipe your child’s teeth.
-Begin using a soft-bristled toothbrush at the time the molars break out, but keep in mind that you only have to use water until the baby reaches eighteen months.
+- Using a damp washcloth, carefully wipe your child’s teeth.
+Begin using a soft-bristled toothbrush at the time the molars break out.
+Keep in mind that you only have to use water until the baby reaches eighteen months.

-- Use a toothbrush that is especially designed for children.
-The ones which come with a small head and soft bristles are recommended.
-Be sure to replace them every 3 months.
+- Use a toothbrush that is specially designed for children.
+The ones that come with a small head and soft bristles are recommended.
+Replace them every 3 months.

-- At the time your baby learns how to spit out toothpaste, use toothpaste that is formulated with fluoride.
+- At the time your baby learns how to spit out toothpaste, use toothpaste that contains fluoride.
 However, only a pea-sized amount of toothpaste is advised.
-Brush your child’s teeth in the morning and at night before he or she sleeps.
+Brush your child’s teeth in the morning and at night before they sleep.

-- By the time all the primary teeth have emerged, start using dental floss prior brushing.
-It is advised to introduce flossing slowly.
+- By the time all the primary teeth emerge, start using dental floss on your baby’s teeth daily.
+Introduce flossing slowly.
 At first, you can do this once per week.
 Think of creative ways on how to make this dental routine a fun activity for your child.

-- When your child reaches 7 or 8-years-old, he or she must be able to brush his or her own teeth.
-Also remind them about the importance of flossing.
+- When your child reaches 7- or 8-years-old, they must be able to brush their own teeth.
+Also, remind them of the importance of flossing.

-- At an early age, the child should already taught about the significance of good dental habits.
+- At an early age, a child should already be taught about the significance of good dental habits.
 Regular dental examinations greatly aid in obtaining healthy teeth and gums.
-This can also help impede painful dental problems and prevent very expensive dental procedures and treatment in the future if the condition is neglected.
+This can also help impede painful dental problems and prevent very expensive dental procedures and treatments in the future if the condition is neglected.

-- The dentist can teach parents and their child about healthy diet for a good oral health as well as proper techniques in brushing, flossing, and other healthy habits of taking care of the teeth, mouth, and gums.
+- The dentist can teach parents and their child about a healthy diet for good oral health as well as proper techniques for brushing, flossing, and other healthy oral habits.

-- Additionally, it is vital that the first dental visit happens while the child still has primary teeth in order to help develop the proper oral habits that with considerably shield their secondary teeth and should last a lifetime.
+- Additionally, it is vital that the first dental visit happens while the child still has primary teeth in order to help them develop the proper oral habits that will considerably shield their secondary teeth.

 It is valuable to know that any long-term use of medications or ongoing disease may cause some dental complications.
 So, if your child is currently receiving a certain medication for a persistent disease, discuss with your dentist any special oral care they might require.